itstrueitstrueitsrealitsreal/cafe-management-system/frontend/README.md

 # Café Management System Frontend

 This is the documentation for the subdirectory which houses the frontend code of this Café Management System project.
-It communicates with the backend at https://cafe-management-system-bv4j.onrender.com.
+It communicates with the backend, which is hosted [here](https://cafe-management-system-bv4j.onrender.com).

 ## Technologies Used